amrta117/Swiggy-Manual-Testing-Project/README.md

 # Swiggy Manual Testing Project

 This project is a manual testing case study on the Swiggy food delivery platform.
-It demonstrates real-world testing documents prepared for learning and showcasing testing skills.
+It demonstrates real-world testing documents prepared for learning.

 ---